The Good, The Bad & The Beautiful

-Nostril hairs, teeth and other physical features
+Nostril hairs, teeth and other physical features for flight attendant

 Several airlines are reported to have specific guidelines for the physical appearance of their cabin crew, such as American Airlines which is said to advise that: “Noticeable hair in nostrils and in/on ears or underarms must be cut or otherwise removed”.

 Good teeth and oral hygiene also make the list of requirements for American Airlines, which says: “Teeth should present a clean, natural appearance.
 Employees must have a full frontal complement of teeth.
 Dental retainers must be gum toned or clear.
 Braces should be clear or silver.”
 Las Vegas-based Allegiant Air says : “Good oral hygiene should be practiced to ensure that the teeth present a clean, natural appearance.
 Breath sprays and mints are encouraged.”

 Hawaiian Airlines is reported to advise that: “Hands and nails should be kept well groomed at all times, with nail length not exceeding an eighth of an inch beyond the fingertip”.
 While United Airlines outlines that fingernails “may be no longer than ½ inch measured from the fingertip and should be even in length and shape”.